hieule3004/heket/README.md

 }
 ```

-Notice: In the parsed result above, note how there are two instances of rule
+*Notice*: In the parsed result above, there are two instances of rule results
-results for the "params" rule. `match.get('params')` will only return the first
+for the "params" rule. `match.get('params')` will only return the first
 occurring result.
 If you need an array of all the matching results, use
 `match.getAll()` instead: